A brief history on authentication

 Ultimately, for those who would otherwise use only a password, multi-device passkeys are easy to use, and are a step in the right direction that can reduce overall harm caused by using passwords alone.
 Because attackers already copy and misuse server or user credentials, websites can also choose to assign different levels of trust to copyable credentials versus those that are hardware bound, as appropriate to their needs.

-Authentication options for different needs
+More authentication options for different needs

 We know that not everyone can use the most advanced security in all scenarios, because the world is full of complex technology, and evolving threats.
 Here’s our take on the tradeoffs as of today: